creativenull/efmls-configs-nvim/README.md

 For nodejs/npm, php/composer, ruby/bundler: check if the linter or formatter is installed in your node_modules (npm), vendor (composer/bundler) project folder, or installed globally.

+### Mason setup issue (`:help efmls-configs-mason`)

+If you use mason, then you don't need to add anything extra for efmls-configs for it to work.
+But if you are having problems setting up then check the following:

+1. Make sure you call mason `setup()` before efm `setup()`
+2. Run `:!which <tool>` to check if the path is provided by mason

 ## Alternatives

 - ALE - [https://github.com/dense-analysis/ale](https://github.com/dense-analysis/ale)